Clinical and Physician Assistant Contracts of Supervision

-New legislative requirements under The Regulated Health Professions Act (“RHPA”) are largely located in the College of Physicians and Surgeons of Manitoba General Regulation (“General Regulation”).
-Other requirements may be found in the Practice of Medicine Regulation and the Standards of Practice of Medicine.
-For reference, Legislation, Acts & Regulations can be found on our website.
+The practise of medicine by Clinical Assistants and Physician Assistants is governed by The Regulated Health Professions Act (“RHPA”), the College of Physicians and Surgeons of Manitoba General Regulation (“General Regulation”), the Practice of Medicine Regulation, the Standards of Practice of Medicine, For reference, Legislation, Acts & Regulations can be found on our website.

 Contract of Supervision

-Approved form Contracts of the Supervision are available at the following links:
+Approved Contracts of Supervision are available from CPSM by:

 In most cases, parties to a Contract of Supervision (i.e. the Clinical/Physician Assistant, Primary Supervisor, etc.) will only need to insert practice locations, site descriptions, full-time equivalence, and signature lines for all those signing into the approved form Contract of Supervision.